Rosalbina Caradori-Allan: Early career, marriage, and motherhood

 Her mother, Elizabeth de Munck (née Caradori), died in London in 1841, aged 79.
 She was buried in Highgate Cemetery.
 Her grave monument has a relief carving of a pelican illustrating the legend that a mother pelican would sacrifice herself in times of need by pecking her breast and letting her chicks drink her blood.
 Beneath this are the words, “Ici repose ma meillure amie, ma mère”.

-She retired in 1848 following the end of season Concert of Ancient Music on 14 June, although she put in one final appearance on the platform, for the Crystal Palace concert which opened The Great Exhibition on 1 May 1851.
+Caradori-Allan retired in 1848 following the end of season Concert of Ancient Music on 14 June, although she put in one final appearance on the platform, for the Crystal Palace concert which opened The Great Exhibition on 1 May 1851.
 She died at Elm Lodge, Surbiton, on 15 October 1865.

-Assessment
+Legacy

-Throughout her life, Madame Caradori-Allan enjoyed great popularity.
-She was personally amiable and unaffected.
-Musically, she was highly accomplished, being an excellent sight reader and a well-regarded composer of songs for solo and ensemble voices.
-Her singing was more remarkable for finish than for force; her voice was characterized as pure, sweet, clear, silvery, and flexible.
+Throughout her life, Caradori-Allan enjoyed popularity.
+Musically, she was accomplished, being a sight reader and a composer of songs for solo and ensemble voices.
+Her singing was remarkable for finish than for force; her voice was characterized as pure, sweet, clear, silvery, and flexible.
 However, it was said of her that "she always delighted, but never surprised" her audiences.
 As an actress she was charming.